jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Let's say a computer engineer named Gort has been hired to write software for a package delivery company.
 He is used to thinking in Wall-Clock time, and chooses to store the date and time values in a Wall-Clock time manner.

+## Gort goes to work

 The client will have package pickup and dropoff times around North America.
-The incoming data Gort receives looks like this:
+The incoming schedule data Gort receives looks like this:

 | Pickup time |  |
 |--|--|